 This course can replace Economics and Personal Finance as a graduation requirement for any student whose Individual Education Program (IEP) indicates eligibility for the Credit Accommodation.
 This course addresses the need for students to have the skills to manage personal finances and to make sound financial decisions.
+Credits 1

-Credits 1 elective credit for Standard or Advanced Studies Diplomas Grades 10.11.12 Schools Battlefield High School Brentsville District High School Forest Park High School Gar-Field High School Hylton High School Patriot High School Potomac High School Unity Reed High School Woodbridge High School Requirements Any student who is receiving special education services and whose Individual Education Program (IEP) indicates the appropriateness of the Personal Living and Finance Course.
+Gar-Field High School Hylton High School Patriot High School Potomac High School Unity Reed High School Woodbridge High School

+Any student who is receiving special education services and whose Individual Education Program (IEP) indicates the appropriateness of the Personal Living and Finance Course.